The 20 Best Familial Periodic Paralysis Doctors in France

 Paris, FR

-Bahram Ashtiani-Haghi practices in Paris, France.
+Bahram Ashtiani-Haghi practices practicing medicine in Paris, France.
 Mr. Ashtiani-Haghi is rated as an Experienced expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Chronic Polyradiculoneuritis, and Chronic Inflammatory Demyelinating Polyneuropathy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Chronic Polyradiculoneuritis, and Chronic Inflammatory Demyelinating Polyneuropathy.

 Experienced in Familial Periodic Paralysis